Upload Agent

 Assigning Details to Multiple Files

-The following command will set the same details to all the files being uploaded.
+The following command sets the same details to all the files being uploaded.

 Assigning Different Details to Multiple Files